WiproOpenSource/WiproOpenSource.github.io/_drafts/interviews/satish-hegde.md

 ## GNOME

-During our interview with Satish, Satish shared with us what it was like to use and contribute to open-source a couple of days, ago.
+During our interview, Satish shared with us what it was like to use and contribute to open-source a couple of days, ago.
 Early in his career as a test lead, Satish had the opportunity to work on the GNOME desktop environment.
 He had been tasked with integrating the GNOME DE with Sun Solaris' UNIX system.
 As a test module lead, it was Satish's job to lead a team that made sure the changes made by the development team were working with the changes being made by the open-source community to the GNOME code-base.
 During this assignment, which lasted around 1.5 years, Satish and his team wrote more than 4000 unit tests.
 Almost all of these tests were contributed back to the GNOME desktop environment.

 Back in 2004-2005, GNOME was in its early days, with poor documentation.
 We can see some of Satish's emails on the GNOME mailing-list, asking for help with documentation.